Skip to main content

 available MCP tools

-When connected via MCP (stdio or HTTP), OpenClaw gets access to these tools:
+When connected via MCP (same machine setup), OpenClaw gets access to these tools:

 ToolDescription